danieledapo/danieledapo.github.io/content/library.md

 Heavily inspired by [Land of Lisp](#land-of-lisp) both in the contents and in the style of writing.
-It's really fluent and easy to read, but unfortunately it doesn't go into much details about advanced features of Racket(such as how to build DSLs), but it's a really good guide to the whole Racket ecosystem nonetheless.
+It's really fluent and easy to read, but unfortunately it doesn't go into much details about advanced features of Racket(such as how to build domain specific languages), but it's a really good guide to the whole Racket ecosystem nonetheless.

 Bonus point: so damn funny.